fbittmann/plnepsmiss/README.md

 Benchmarking
 ========
-To test how much gains can be expected by plnepsmiss, a simple benchmark has been conducted (total of 15 simulations).
-Median times in seconds are computed for using a single thread (standard nepsmiss) and plnepsmiss (2 or more threads).
+To test how much gains can be expected by _plnepsmiss_, a simple benchmark has been conducted (total of 15 simulations).
+Median times in seconds are computed for using a single thread (standard _nepsmiss_) and _plnepsmiss_ (2 or more threads).
 The results indicate that massive gains are possible by parallelization.
 ![Benchmark](benchmark.png "Benchmark results")